 We had sat there once.
 Many times in fact but this particular once he had been winding us up.
 He told us that most people had no idea how their cutlery was actually meant to be used and proceeded to eat his pudding from an upside down spoon.

-My younger brother tried to copy him but succeeded only in an him by dripping syrup and ice cream down the day-cloth and onto the floor.
+My younger brother tried to copy him but succeeded only in annoying him by dripping syrup and ice cream down the day-cloth and onto the floor.

 I smiled at the memory as I took the black dress from the bag on the side and laid it out for the morning.